Sacrificial systems stabilize society. Anywhere there have ever been humans this has been true.

 But almost as soon as they do, they destabilize, because the system and all within it fall under the spell of a simple but powerful illusion:

 Sacrifice must have a reason.

 To sacrifice, to give, to do anything, to release energy in any form must have a reason.
-And the reason is getting.
+And the reason is so reasonable.
+The reason is getting.
+Not only that, the reason is in itself a getting.
 Therefore the motive force in the universe for giving energy away is getting.
 The math is: "If I give, do, say, release x...I'll get y."
 And the corollary: "I will sacrifice a today"...why? for what reason?..." for the promise of b tomorrow."

 In the beginning, this divinely straightforward equation, as clear and simple as the bite of an apple, sits comfortably in the pit of our cosmos propelling existence into the future.
-But before long, a sacrificial/societal system emerges which can only exist for one thing: itself, as it consists of individuals who can only exist for one thing: themselves.
-By flawless arithmetic the soul is hollowed in exchange for technological gadgetry ejected all around.
+But before long, a sacrificial/societal system emerges which exists for one thing: itself, as it consists entirely of individuals who also exist for one thing: themselves.
+By flawless arithmetic the soul is hollowed in exchange for oneself, and a waste of technological gadgetry is ejected all around.
 And yet we know as we stumble over enlarging piles of science and circuitry that some vital miscalculation has occurred.
 Some essential variable has been left out of our chronic transactional machine.
 And everyone, captivated by the math, yet unaware of its entropic effect, drifts like sediment towards zero.